firish/software_design_principles/01_Single_Responsibility_Principle.md

 - **EmailNotifier** — outbound messaging

 Switching to a NoSQL store or an AWS SES email gateway touches only the corresponding class.
 Tests for discount logic no longer need a database or SMTP server, boosting reliability and speed.

----

-Ready for the next letter in SOLID?
-Let me know when you'd like to dive into **O — Open/Closed Principle**!